aleMessoMale/sample-routing/readme.md

 @ActiveProfiles("test")
 ```

-Unit test are relative to the service-layer (see **[Multi-layer](https://github.com/aleMessoMale/sample-routing/#multi-layer-project "Multi-layer Section") project** Section for multi-layer explaination) and Click [here](./src/test/java/test/com/amazingsoftware/integration/sample/rest/ServiceLayerTest.java) to see it in detail.
+Unit test are relative to the service-layer (see **[Multi-layer Project Section](https://github.com/aleMessoMale/sample-routing/#multi-layer-project "Multi-layer Section")** for multi-layer explaination) and Click [here](./src/test/java/test/com/amazingsoftware/integration/sample/rest/ServiceLayerTest.java) to see it in detail.

 **Integration tests** have been obtained through the integration of **[Maven Failsafe Plugin][]** and **[Jetty Maven Plugin][]**  to the [Maven][] default lifecycle phases involved in the integration tests matters.